RosaleeKnight/study-notes/cybersecurity-terminology.md

 Firewall: A software program or piece of hardware that helps screen out hacker, viruses and worms that try to reach your computer over the internet.

+Government-Sponsored/ State-Sponsored Actors: Threat actors funded, directed or sponsored by nations known to steal and exfilrate intellectual property, sensitive information and even funds to further their nation's espionage causes.

 Hacking: An unauthorized intrusion into a computer or network.

+Hacktivits: Threat actors focused on bringing awareness usually motivated by activism.

 Honeypot: A decoy system or network that serves to attract potential attackers.